vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 -- hash string to int64 as vertex id, fetch name and player. nebula> FETCH PROP ON player hash("nebula")  YIELD player.name, player.age;

+-- you can use fetch with pipe. nebula> YIELD 100 AS id | FETCH PROP ON player $-.id;

 -- find all neighbors of vertex 100 through edge follow.
 Then get the neighbors' name and age. nebula> GO FROM 100 OVER follow YIELD follow._dst AS id | FETCH PROP ON player $-.id YIELD player.name, player.age;